Tasnimsalahh/Expense-tracker/README.md

 ---
 ## Prerequisites:
 1. MySQL (Download [xampp](https://www.apachefriends.org/))
-2. Start Apache and MySQL servers in xampp
+2. Start Apache and MySQL servers in xampp *(required everytime you run the server)*
 3. login to [localhost/phpmyadmin](http://localhost/phpmyadmin), create a database called "expense_tracker"
 ## Helpful commands:
 To clone the repository, use [GitHub Desktop](https://desktop.github.com/) or run this command: